-We presented the ORCA-1 results in September 2019 at the annual European meeting of the Society for Research on Nicotine and Tobacco, or SRNT, held in Oslo, Norway.
-Based on the results of the ORCA-1 trial, we have selected 3 mg TID for Phase 3 development.
-Overall, the 3 mg dose administered TID demonstrated the best overall safety and efficacy when compared to other doses and administrations studied in ORCA-1.
+The outcome of the ORCA-1 trial was the selection of 3 mg TID for Phase 3 development.
+Overall, the 3 mg dose administered TID demonstrated the best overall safety and efficacy when compared to other doses and administrations studies in ORCA-1.
+The results from ORCA-1 study were published in the journal Nicotine and Tobacco Research in 2021.